 Looking to Volunteer?

 We're always looking for divemasters to accompany us on weekend dives, and we often partner up with other dive groups and local groups to do lake and river clean-up dives.
-If you are interested in helping out, please let us know!
+If you are interested in helping out, or if you'd like to help plan a clean-up dive, please contact us at either firstname.lastname@example.org or email@example.com!

 If you are interested in helping lead dives and have your Rescue Dive or Divemaster certification, please contact our club divemaster at firstname.lastname@example.org.